activatedgeek/torchrl/docs/source/getting_started.rst

 In this tutorial, we will will utilize ``torchrl`` modules to build a DQN experiment on the ``Gym`` environment ``CartPole-v1``

-Register Problem
+Initialize Agent
 ^^^^^^^^^^^^^^^^^

 Each problem has an environment and a learning agent.
-We will utilize the pre-built :class:`~torchrl.problems.dqn.DQNProblem` class by just overriding these abstract methods.
-The full code for problem definition is contained below.
+We utilize the pre-built :class:`~torchrl.problems.dqn.DQNProblem` class by just overriding some abstract methods.
+A rough sketch of the code to initialize the agent is below.
+Note that the contents of this method are completely upto the user as long as it returns a valid :class:`~torchrl.agents.base_agent.BaseAgent`.

 .. code-block:: python
     :linenos:

     @registry.register_problem
     class DQNCartpole(DQNProblem):
-      def make_env(self):
-        return gym.make('CartPole-v1')

       def init_agent(self):
-        observation_space, action_space = utils.get_gym_spaces(self.make_env)
+        observation_space, action_space = utils.get_gym_spaces(self.runner.make_env)

         agent = BaseDQNAgent(
             observation_space,